Caleb S.

 Start With an Attention Grabber

 Start your essay with a relevant, attention-grabbing hook statement.
-It can be in the form of a sentence, quote, anecdote, rhetoric question, or fact.
+It can be in the form of a sentence, quote, anecdote, rhetorical question, or fact.
 The primary purpose of such a hook is to attract the audience at the beginning of the paper.

 Basic Background Information